-Amandla Stenberg's curly bob is a cross between honey and strawberry blonde.
-"In order to keep your gold tones looking fresh," Wahler recommends Shu Ueumura products.
-The brand's Color Lustre Brilliant Glaze Conditioner ($59) and Color Lustre Shades Reviving Balm in Golden Blonde ($58) are great picks for "re-nourishing the hair but [keeping] the tone much more consistent."
+Amandla Stenberg's curly 'do is a cross between honey and strawberry blonde.
+To keep your gold tones looking fresh Wahler recommends Shu Uemura products.
+The brand's Color Lustre Brilliant Glaze Conditioner ($59) is a great pick for "re-nourishing the hair but [keeping] the tone much more consistent."

 This soft bob with choppy pieces is firmly on the honey blonde color's cooler side, with ashy pieces at the roots.

 We love this example of how multiple tones can come together to make a cohesive, eye-catching shade of blonde.
 Banks' curls encompass everything from the lightest to darkest takes on honey.